theglobechurch/hope-church/readme.md

 This is site is based on Infinity template (CC-BY-3.0 details below).
 Everything was a bit rushed to get things together, so corners have been cut and good practices ignored.
 Optimistically someone will go back and rebuild this / throw away and start again.

+As this site doesn't seem to be going away it is in the process of roughly being migrated over to Eleventy + Tailwind with Netlify CMS behind it.
+Beware of the tech debt ahead.

 ## Dev:

 Simple server included: